Want to learn more about Fall Flowering Plants

 Another spurflower that is more uncommon in the trade is P. oertendahlii, the silverleaf spurflower that has stunning silver patterned leaves and white flower spikes in fall.
 Even Plectranthus verticillatus (Swedish ivy) flowers in the fall although it's mostly grown as a foliage plant.

-Houseplants that usually keep on blooming well under grow lights are:
+Houseplants that are continually flowering and usually keep on blooming well under grow lights are:

-Streptocarpus × hybridus - the cape primrose.
+The Cape Primrose - Streptocarpus × hybridus.
 This prolific flowering houseplant is almost orchid-like in habit, with elongated leaves and a number of flower spikes.
-Individual flowers keep for a rather long time too.
+Individual flowers keep for a somewhat long time too.
 There are many solid-colored as well as multicolored cultivars.

-Begonia - there are many different species and cultivars of begonias out there, but many of the species grown for their flowers can keep on blooming under artificial lights.
+Begonias - there are many different species and cultivars of begonia out there, but many of the species grown for their flowers can keep on blooming under artificial lights.
 To name some: Begonia sutherlandii 'Papaya', B. dregei and many of the different cane begonias like B. maculata, the polka dot begonia.

 Kohleria - unfortunately not commonly grown, but well worth the search.
 Most cultivars have an upright growth habit and flower very well under a good quality grow light.
 These plants are easy to grow and propagate either from cuttings, leaf cuttings or from dividing rhizomes grown in the soil.